theindigamer/theindigamer.github.io/_posts/2016-04-03-the-not-so-short-introduction-to-grad-school-applications.md

 The best way to prepare for this section is practice (duh!).
 I recommend using ETS's official book for practice, after you've looked at the examples on their website, as the material is fairly close in spirit to the actual test.
 Your priority should be to do official material first.

 For word lists, take any app of your choice which has various levels of difficulty (I used the free version of Magoosh).
 Practice regularly.
 You might find new words difficult to memorize in some cases.
 I strongly suggest using [Anki][anki] for these words.
-Anki is a spaced repetition software ([SRS][srs]), which allows you to create and *intelligently* schedule [flashcards][flashcard], which can be synced across multiple devices.
+Anki is a spaced repetition software ([SRS][wiki-srs]), which allows you to create and *intelligently* schedule [flashcards][wiki-flashcard], which can be synced across multiple devices.
 Possible flashcard template: question = word, and answer = (meaning, example sentence).
 The Anki documentation is fairly well written and there is a nice, (currently) free ebook called [Anki Essentials][ankiessentials] by Alex Vermeer if you don't like reading documentation.

 #### Analytical Writing